 The beach itself is small (and can get really small at high tide), but features one of the most pirate-y caves in the city and some truly astounding sandstone cliffs.
 The waves break gently closer in and heavier a little further out.
 With the right swell, this spot gets really popular with body boarders.

 If you’re eager for a little seclusion and mellow vibes, this beach is sure to be a hit.
 Just try to set your stuff high enough on the sand that you won’t have to move everything once the tide starts coming in.

 The beach at Fisherman’s Cove can be accessed from the north or south, with parking on PCH or in the metered spots on Cliff Drive.
 At the south end, the bluffs make for one of Laguna’s all-time epic picnic spots.
 It’s tough to imagine a better way to watch the sunset.

 Locals hanging on the sand and couples kissing on the bluffs.

-Snorkelers, privacy seekers, and SUP (Stand-Up Paddling) stars.
+Snorkelers, privacy seekers, and SUP (Stand-Up Paddleboarding) stars.

 There are few amenities at the beach itself, but nearby Heisler Park has bathrooms, barbecue grills, benches, and picnic tables.